Grammar 2 April 2026 5 min read

 The Golden Rule

 When in doubt, learn every new noun with its article: not just chaise, but la chaise.
-This small habit makes a huge difference over time.
+This small habit, repeated for every single new word, makes a bigger difference to your fluency than memorising any list of endings ever will.

 Ready to practise?